Alex Reyes: 2021

 Prior to the start of the 2021 season, Reyes was named the Cardinals' closer.
-After pitching to a 1.12 ERA and twenty saves (one of only two in the major leagues to not blow a save) over 40 1/3 innings, he was named to the 2021 Major League Baseball All-Star Game.
-On July 18, he set the MLB record for most consecutive saves to begin a career with 24.
-After pitching to a 1.52 ERA over the first half of the season, Reyes struggled in the second half, going 5-5 with a 5.52 ERA over 31 innings, and was eventually removed from the closer role.
+After pitching to a 1.12 ERA and 20 saves (one of only two in the major leagues to not blow a save) over 40 1/3 innings, he was named to the 2021 Major League Baseball All-Star Game.
+On July 18, he set the MLB record for most consecutive saves to begin a career, with 24.
+After pitching to a 1.52 ERA over the first half of the season, Reyes struggled in the second half, going 5–5 with a 5.52 ERA over 31 innings, and was eventually removed from the closer role.

 In the 2021 National League Wild Card Game, Reyes gave up a two-out, two-run, walk-off home run to Chris Taylor in the bottom of the ninth inning.

 2022

 Reyes was placed on the 60-day injured list to begin the season on March 25, 2022, after struggling with a shoulder issue in Spring Training and receiving a stem-cell injection.
 On May 23, it was announced that Reyes would require shoulder surgery and miss the season without making an appearance.
-He was non-tendered and became a free agent on November 18, 2022.
+He was non-tendered and became a free agent on November 18.

 Los Angeles Dodgers

 On February 16, 2023, Reyes signed a one-year, $1.1 million contract with the Los Angeles Dodgers.
+On June 11, it was announced that Reyes had undergone surgery on his right shoulder and would not pitch during the 2023 season.
+The Dodgers declined his 2024 option after the season, making him a free agent.